sbtourist/nimrod/README.md

 ## Gauges

 Number values representing a fixed indicator at a given time.

+Here's a log line representing a gauge value:

+    [nimrod][123456789][gauge][current_players][100]

-It also provides the following statistical information:
+The Nimrod metrics server also computes and provides the following statistical information:

 * Average and variance of time intervals between measure updates.
 * Average and variance of the measure.

-Here's a log line representing a gauge value:

-    [nimrod][123456789][gauge][current_players][100]

 ## Counters

 Number values representing an incrementing value over time, tracking both the latest increment and the overall counter value.

+Here's a log line representing a counter value:

+    [nimrod][123456789][counter][total_players][100]

-It also provides the following statistical information:
+The Nimrod metrics server also computes and provides the following statistical information:

 * Average and variance of time intervals between counter updates.
 * Average and variance of the counter increment.

-Here's a log line representing a counter value:

-    [nimrod][123456789][counter][total_players][100]

 ## Timers

 Number values representing the elapsed time between start and stop of a given event.
-It also provides the following statistical information:

-* Average and variance of the elapsed time.

 Here's a log line starting a time computation: